-At St. Louis University I have taught five undergraduate courses and two graduate courses.
+At St. Louis University I taught five undergraduate courses and two graduate courses.
 See below for course syllabi.

 During the 2014-2015 school year, I served as an Innovative Teaching Fellow at the Reinert Center for Transformative Teaching and Learning at St. Louis University.